tonybaloney/vscode-pets/docs/index.md

 ![Step 1 screenshot](source/_static/pet-in-default-explorer.png)

 From here, you can add multiple pets, give them names, change the background.
-Find out how in the [usage section](usage.md).
+Find out how in the [Getting Started](getting-started.md).

 ## Thank you